MaChanGit108/INST377-Project23/README.md

       - Ex: more attributes like zip code that were not addressed in our web application.
       - Implement a spatial visualization of budget payments.
       - Utilize fiscal data from previous years to understand which sectors of education receive more money and why.
-   - This kind of questioning may even lead us to explore other datasets beyond budget-related data.
+   - These kind of questionings may even lead us to explore other datasets beyond budget-related data.